We are exhibiting at Convergence India 2023, New Delhi, India, 27-29 March Book a Meeting

 • August 29, 2022

-When you are designing a comprehensive VoIP business, not only the best infrastructure but the best VoIP solutions are also required to ensure achieving the expected success rate.
+When designing a comprehensive VoIP business, you need not only the best infrastructure but also the best VoIP solutions to ensure achieving the expected success rate.
 In the case of a long distance VoIP network and business, there are two important features used from two or one full-scaled platform, which is routing and billing.
-Routing and billing are two different solutions for that you will need a class 4 Softswitch or any other solution to access routing features and a VoIP billing software solution to access billing related features.
+You’ll need a class 4 Softswitch or another routing solution, along with a VoIP billing software, for accessing different features.

 Along with long distance calls, in many other VoIP businesses as well billing and routing are used heavily to support the whole business model such as SIP trunk software.
 The service providers completely rely upon the model of billing customers based on the call routing strategies they use.
 Thus, these two features are very much important to run certain businesses like wholesale VoIP, call termination, call routes, DID solution, calling card solution, etc. In each of these solutions, the selection of call routing strategy will be the reason for billing a client.